magneticio/vamp.io/content/documentation/guides/canary-release.md

 1. We inserted a list of conditions (with only one condition for now).
 All traffic matching the filter will hit this service, no matter what the weight is.
 2. We dialed back the weight to 0%.
 This is important because we want to exclude all other traffic from this service.

 Filters and weight distribution are evaluated two seperate phases.
 The filters are processed first.
 The first service where the filter matches the request will be used to handle the request.
 Weight is only evaluated if during the filtering no service was picked.
-All services in the cluster with a weight >0 will be used when the traffic is distributed according to the weight.
+All services in the cluster with a weight greater than 0 will be used when the traffic is distributed according to the weight.

 Our full blueprint now looks as follows: